 A plaintiff (the employer or authorized agent) may request that an Injunction Against Workplace Harassment be dismissed or quashed at any time during the term of the order.
 Only a judge can dismiss or quash an Injunction.

-To file a motion to dismiss or quash an Injunction, you must go to one of the Protective Order Centers to complete a motion.
+To file a motion to dismiss or quash an Injunction, you must go to one of the Law Library Resource Center locations to complete a motion.
 You will be required to provide identification to court personnel at the time you complete the Motion to Dismiss or Quash.
 You will be required to appear before a judge and explain why you want to dismiss the Injunction.
 Please allow at least two hours for the entire process.

 A plaintiff (the employer or authorized agent) may request that an Injunction Against Workplace Harassment be modified at any time during the term of the Injunction.
 Only a judge can modify an Injunction.

-To modify an Injunction, you must go to one of the Protective Order Centers to complete the appropriate paperwork.
+To modify an Injunction, you must go to one of the Law Library Resource Center locations to complete the appropriate paperwork.
 You will be required to provide identification to court personnel at the time you complete the paperwork.
 If the defendant has been served with the original Injunction but has not requested a hearing, you will be required to appear before a judge and explain why you want to modify the Injunction.
 If a modification is requested after a hearing has been held on the original Injunction, a hearing will be set and notice of the hearing must be given to the defendant.